 e.g.: Spilka, I. V., 1984, « Analyse de traduction » in Thomas A., Flamand, J. (dir.).
 La traduction : l’universitaire et le praticien.
 Ottawa, Éditions de l’Université d’Ottawa, p.
 72-81.

 The electronic sources will be mentioned alphabetically.
-The access day will be mentioned:
+The date of last consultation will be mentioned:

 E.g.: Bertels, A., 2009, « Etudier la sémantique des termes techniques : des théories à la pratique», International Journal of Applied Linguistics ITL 157, p.1-22 http://ceur-ws.org/Vol-578/paper8.pdf (consulté le 8 août 2013).

 The references will be followed by a bio-bibliography of maximum 100 words.
 A double space should be left between the references and the text (TNR 9) which should not be longer than one paragraph.
 (This text will be added by the editors when the camera-ready paper is submitted by the author,s).